The Toronto Blue Jays got unlucky.

 But in this case, the outfielder did what he was supposed to do, and the ball was deemed stuck under the wall as defined in the ground rules, giving each player involved just two bases.

-- Louis Varland's deliberate balk during Game 4
+- Why Louis Varland did an intentional balk late in Game 4

 - Fans can't help but notice Blake Snell's eyes

-- Why Davis Schneider Grew a Mustache for The Blue Jays
+- The reason Davis Schneider grew a mustache for the Blue Jays